-The Ray Coppler Disability Awareness Award was originally developed in the 2010–11 academic year.
-The award was permanently named after the first recipient.
-Ray was an undergraduate student at IUP who was an active advocate of disability rights and equal
+The Ray Coppler Disability Awareness Award was initiated during the 2010–11 academic year, and was permanently named after its first recipient.
+Ray was an undergraduate student at IUP who was an active advocate of disability rights and equal access, and

 Each year, the Department for Disability Access and Advising and the Division of Student Affairs seek campus-wide nominations for the award.
 The nominations are then reviewed by a committee made up of both IUP students and employees, including past Coppler

 Following are the recipients of the Ray Coppler Award to date: